Employment Process Frequently Asked Questions

 No. Once you submit your application materials your documents are locked and cannot be edited.
 The screening process may begin immediately once you submit materials; therefore, you cannot go in and edit information after applying.
 This is to ensure that everyone in the screening process is evaluating the same information that you have submitted.

 Some jobs are filled quickly while others may take a few months.
 Many factors go into creating a timeline such as availability of the search committee members, applicant schedules, and room availability.
 Only applicants selected for an interview will be contacted.
-Those who receive an interview will be notified once the position has been filled.
+Those who do not receive an interview will be notified once the position has been filled.

 The university receives over 25,000 applications per year so we cannot communicate with every applicant.
 Those selected for an interview will hear from the hiring department.